jimhigson/oboe.js/writing/main/6_Conclusion.md

 Differences in the programs written using Oboe.js
 -------------------------------------------------

-I find it quite interesting that a program written using Oboe.js in the most natural way will be subtly different from one written using JSON.parse, even if the programmer is trying to express the same thing.
-Consider the two examples below which use Node.js to read from a local file and write to the console.
+A program written using Oboe.js will be subtly different from one written using more conventional libraries, even if the programmer means to express the same thing.
+Consider the two examples below which use Node.js to read a local JSON file and write to the console.

 ~~~~ {.javascript}
 oboe( fs.createReadStream( '/home/me/secretPlans.json' ) )